 If you want to benefit from the afterburn effect, you have to ask just a little bit more from your body than it can handle that day.
 While that’s almost the definition of ‘tough’ (and it has to be if you want to see results), a session isn’t an exercise in torture.
 There’s certainly no boot camp-style sergeant major screaming at you to push out another rep. But rest assured, it’ll be manageable and safe, regardless of your fitness level.

-We don’t pay attention to the number of calories burned in a workout because it’s outdated and broken way of looking at exercise and nutrition for general health.
-Not only will calories consumed affect everyone differently, the number of calories burned by people doing identical workouts will vary for each person, every time, depending on a huge range of factors such as sleep and lifestyle habits, stress and nutrition.
+We ignore the number of calories burned in a workout because it’s an outdated and broken way of looking at exercise and nutrition for general health.
+Not only will calories consumed affect everyone differently, but the number of calories burned by people doing identical workouts will also vary for each person, every time, depending on a vast range of factors such as sleep and lifestyle habits, stress, and nutrition.

-Regardless of this, the way we see it the number of calories burned during a session at Ritual is arbitrary: the number doesn’t matter, even if we could know for sure what it is.
-That’s because when you train the way we train here, you get an ‘afterburn’ effect whereby your body keeps burning calories for a long time after exercise.
-In fact, research has shown that after HIIT the metabolic rate can stay elevated for up to 48 hours compared to pre-exercise levels.
-When you enable your body to burn calories all day long, the number you burn during a session really doesn’t matter.
+Regardless of this, the way we see it, the number of calories burned during a session at Ritual is arbitrary: the number doesn’t matter, even if we could know for sure what it is.
+That’s because when you train the way we teach here, you get an ‘afterburn’ effect whereby your body keeps burning calories for a long time after exercise.
+Research has shown that after HIIT, the metabolic rate can stay elevated for up to 48 hours compared to pre-exercise levels.
+When you enable your body to burn calories all day long, the number you burn during a session doesn’t matter.